-We offer affordable, flat fee rates (with payment plans) that help Florida consumers defend lawsuits filed by Midland Funding LLC.
+We offer affordable, flat fee rates (with payment plans) that help Florida consumers resolve judgments taken by Midland Funding LLC.

 Flat Fee Pricing with payment plans